Contact Name: Rosemary Miller

 The Friendship Center is the only shelter in Lewis and Clark, Jefferson, Broadwater, Meagher, and Powell Counties that provides a safe haven and a broad range of support services at no charge for anyone who as suffered domestic violence and sexual abuse.

 A ministry offered through Catholic Social Services of Montana that works to counsel and aid anyone who is seeking post-abortion healing.
 This program also offers a Rachel’s vineyard retreat.

-Dedicated to eliminating racism, empowering women and promoting peace, justice, freedom and dignity for all, the YWCA of Helena is committed to providing women with safe, affordable housing and assistance in accessing community resources.
+The YWCA of Helena is a non-profit organization providing transitional housing and supportive services for homeless women and their children.
+The YWCA of Helena has been a resource for the greater community since it was established in 1911.
 The YWCA also runs a placeer pantry that provides items such as laundry soap and toiletries for those who need them.